elegantchaos/SketchX/README.md

 A simple tool to help with exporting Sketch documents to Xcode asset catalogues.

-Usage: `sketchx Document.sketch PagesToOutput Output/Path/`

-The specified pages (a comma-delimited list) of the document will be exported to an asset catalogue, using the page name as the catalogue name.

-Alternatively you can leave out the page name, and all pages in the document will be exported, with the exception of the symbols page.

-Each artboard on a page will be exported into the catalogue, using the artboard name to determine the exact path and asset type, and the export presets that you've specified in Sketch.

 *Note*: This tool can be run manually, but is really intended to be run from a Run Script phase in Xcode, as part of your build.

+## Usage

+### Single Catalogue

+To export all artboards on a page to an asset catalogue of the same name:

+    `sketchx Document.sketch <page> <path>`

+Each artboard on the page will be exported into the catalogue.

+The artboard name should be set in Sketch to reflect the name and type of the asset - for example "AppIcon.appiconset/AppIcon".

+Export presets should be set up for each size/scale variation that you require.

+The catalogue will be exported into the location specified by `<path>`.

+### Renaming

+If you want to use a catalogue name for a page, you can specify it along with the page name:

+    `sketchx Document.sketch <page>=<catalog> <path>`

+### Multiple Catalogues

+To export multiple pages in a single go, supply a comma-delimited list of page names:

+    `sketchx Document.sketch "macOS,iOS" Assets/`

+In the example above, the pages called "macOS" and "iOS" will be exported to `Assets/macOS.xcassets` and `Assets/iOS.xcassets` respectively.

+### All Pages

+Alternatively you can leave out the page name to export all pages:

+    `sketchx Document.sketch <path>`

+*Note*: this will skip any page called "Symbols".
+If you have a page called Symbols that you want to export, you'll have to name it explicitly.

 ## Building